Harbor-UCLA PSYCHIATRY

 PSYCHOTHERAPY SUPERVISION AND TRAINING

 Our training program emphasizes a balanced psychotherapy experience that can be easily modified to individual learning goals.
-The foundation begins in PGY-I, when interns learn interviewing skills from a several faculty in a structured interviewing course.
-There is a weekly program on our inpatient units, where rotating faculty teach different interviewing approaches through discussion and participation in live interviews.
+The foundation begins in PGY-I when interns learn interviewing skills from several faculty in a structured interviewing course.
+This is a weekly program on our inpatient units, where rotating faculty teach different interviewing approaches through discussion and participation in live interviews.

-Starting in PGY-II, each resident starts outpatient half-time and becomes established with their own panel.
-From this panel, residents can select appropriate patients for short or long-term psychotherapy.
-If the resident does not have an appropriate candidate for a desired modality, one can be found within the wider clinic.
-Due to our program structure, residents are able to follow the same patients for up to 3 years in clinic continuously.
+Starting in PGY-II, each resident starts outpatient half-time and becomes established with their own panel of patients.
+This panel includes both patients enrolled for medication management and/or short- or long-term psychotherapy.
+Due to our program structure, residents can follow some of the same patients for up to 3 years in clinic continuously.

-Residents receive guidance from an individual psychotherapy supervisor.
-Our supervisors are skilled in a wide array of modalities, including Psychodynamic Psychotherapy, Cognitive Behavioral Therapy (including CBT for psychosis), Acceptance and Commitment Therapy, Interpersonal Therapy, Dialectical Behavioral Therapy, Prolonged Exposure, Cognitive Processing Therapy, Family & Couples Therapy, and more.
+Residents receive weekly guidance from an individual psychotherapy supervisor.
+Our supervisors are skilled in a wide array of modalities, including Psychodynamic Psychotherapy, Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Interpersonal Therapy, Dialectical Behavioral Therapy, Prolonged Exposure, Cognitive Processing Therapy, Family & Couples Therapy, and more.
 Residents may also elect to participate in the DBT team and trauma-specific modalities.
-Our on-site supervisors are from variety of disciplines and train Harbor’s psychiatry residents, psychology fellows, and social work interns.
-PGY-II didactics also include a year-long seminar complemented by a 3 month series on evidence-based modalities and psychoanalytic foundations.
+Our supervisors are from variety of disciplines and train Harbor’s psychiatry residents, psychology fellows, and social work interns.
+PGY-II didactics also include a year-long psychotherapy seminar including psychoanalytic foundations, complemented by a 3-month series on evidence-based modalities.

 In PGY III, residents continue their half-time outpatient clinic and dive deeper into their existing cases as well as broaden their scope.
-Some residents elect to pursue a two-year psychodynamic fellowship through a local psychoanalytic institute.
-Dedicated residents may learn through psychotherapy cases in our child and adolescent clinic, which specializes in modalities such as Parent-Child Interaction Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Dialectical Behavioral Therapy for Adolescents.
+Some residents elect to pursue a one- to two-year psychodynamic certification through local psychoanalytic institutes.
+Dedicated residents may also learn through psychotherapy cases in our child and adolescent clinic, which specializes in modalities such as Parent-Child Interaction Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Dialectical Behavioral Therapy for Adolescents.

 PGY IV, residents may pursue psychotherapy electives at UCLA-NPI or other institutions by special arrangement.
 Beyond the modalities mentioned above, there are clinics specializing in Couples & Sex therapy, evidence-based therapy for depression or anxiety, Attachment-Based Intensive Short-Term Dynamic Psychotherapy, Interpersonal Therapy, Mentalization-Based Therapy, Psychedelic-Assisted psychotherapy, and more.